New bodycam footage reveals what Gabby Petito told police about a domestic dispute with fiancé Brian Laundrie - KTVZ

 The newly obtained footage provides more details of the interactions between Moab police officers, Petito, and Laundrie after the stop.

-The video from Pratt’s body camera is more than 52 minutes long and includes Petito telling officers that while Laundrie had hit her, she hit him first.
+The video from Pratt’s body camera is more than 52 minutes long and includes Pratt telling Petito that two people claimed they saw Laundrie hit her.
+Petito responded that while Laundrie had hit her, she hit him first.

 “Did he hit you, though?
 I mean, it’s OK if you’re saying you hit him, and then I understand if he hit you, but we want to know the truth if he actually hit you, because you know…,” Pratt says.